Textile Design BA (Hons)

 Typical career paths

 Transferable skills are developed throughout the course, embedded within the learning experience to build your confidence and personal professional identity.
 Strong communication skills, negotiation, team-working and time-management are highly desirable employability skills which we help you to hone.
 Throughout the course you will be supported in learning about industry roles and professional attributes to support your career development.

 In your final year, you’ll develop a strategy for your future direction and showcase your skills and attributes through your portfolio.

-Graduates have secured diverse roles in textile-related positions and beyond, including manufacturing companies such as Ivo Prints, Whitchurch Silk Mill and Standfast & Barracks and design studios including Next Home, Abacus Cards, Joules, and Bay and Brown.
+Past students have achieved industry recognition and success in competitions including the international awards hosted by the Society of Dyers and Colourists, i-Dott wallpaper awards, Bradford Textile Society Awards and The Batsford Prize.
+Graduates have secured diverse roles in textile-related positions and beyond, including manufacturing companies such as Ivo Prints, Whitchurch Silk Mill and Standfast & Barracks and design studios including Next Home, Hobbs, Abacus Cards, Joules and Bay & Brown.
 Many establish their own businesses, including Kalopsia Collective, Rachel Parker and Amelia Ellwood.

 - Textile designer